cmcneile/glueball_spectral_project/README.md

 ##  Introduction

-The aim of this project is to investigate the spectral functions of glueball interpolating operators.
+The aim of this project is to investigate the spectral functions of glueballs (https://en.wikipedia.org/wiki/Glueball) interpolating operators.
 We are particularly interested in the change of the spectral functions between quenched and unquenched simulations.
+This may give some insight into the decay of glueballs into light mesons.

+Basic project plan

+* Do some basic fits of some glueball fits using the variational method.
+* Next investigate some open source codes to compute the spectral function.

 ## Glueball